 Wichita State University's Board of Trustees established the Young Faculty Scholar Award in 1988 to recognize faculty members who are between their third and eighth year of service and have records of excellence in teaching performance and substantial achievement in research and/or creative activity.
 The recipient is awarded $2,000.

-Anthony DiLollo, assistant professor, Department of Communication Sciences and Disorders, College of Health Professions
+Anthony DiLollo, assistant professor, communication sciences and disorders, College of Health Professions

 Anthony DiLollo completed a bachelor’s degree in psychology at the University of Western Australia in Perth in 1986, a Master of Science at the University of Mississippi in 1996 and a doctorate from the University of Memphis in Tennessee in 2001.
 He joined the WSU faculty in 2002.